vlandham/new_monsters/_poems/80_wolfman.md

 But we think for him it's still a lot of fun.

 And so we always hope,
-That our dear old lycanthrope,
+That our dear own lycanthrope,
 Will be back the very next new full-sun.